microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/gke/gke_policy/_index.md

 * Edit the environment variables in the script to match your environment parameters, upload it to the Cloud Shell environment and run it using the ```. ./gke_policy_onboarding.sh``` command. **If you decided to use the 'Policy Insights Data Writer (Preview)' role assignment as described in the perquisites section, make sure to use it's respective *appId*, *password* and *tenantId***.

-    **Note**: The extra dot is due to the shell script has an *export* function and needs to have the vars exported in the same shell session as the rest of the commands.
+    **Note**: The extra dot is due to the shell script having an _export_ function and needs to have the vars exported in the same shell session as the rest of the commands.

     ![Run GCP Cloud Shell](./06.png)